edneville/please/please.ini.md

 # DIR

 In some situations you may only want a command to run within a set of directories.
 The directory is specified with the **-d** argument to **please**.
-For example, the **build_aliases** command may run programs that output to the current working directory.
+For example, a program may output to the current working directory.

 ```
 [eng_build_aliases]